xapax/security/windows.md

 So this chapter will contain some basics about Windows and windows networks.

-We will also look a bit at PowerShell.
+We will also look a bit at PowerShell and of course the good old CMD.